kn-neeraj/selfheal-demo-browserstack/README.md

 ## Introduction

 This repository demonstrates BrowserStack's Self-Healing feature for Android native apps using Appium and TestNG.
-It includes two Android applications that showcase the power of self-healing in real-world scenarios:

-- `BaseAppTest.java` : Runs the test suite on BaseApp.apk (the original app with stable UI).
-These tests pass and serve as the baseline.
-- `SelfHealAppTest.java` :  Runs the same test suite on SelfHealApp.apk (the same app but modified with changed selectors to simulate DOM shift).
-Without self-healing, these tests fail due to locator changes.
+It has an android app with a toggle switch that simulates DOM shifts:

+- `LoginTest.java` : Baseline login test.
+This test always passes and establishes the baseline for the self-healing agent.
+- `SelfHealLoginTest.java` : Login test that toggles "Self-Heal Mode" in the app, causing element IDs to change (e.g., `sign_in_button` → `sign_in_button_modified`) simulating DOM shift.

 ## How to Run

 ### Prerequisites
 1. Install Java and Maven, if not already installed.
 Add Java to PATH environment variable.
 2. Verify installation: `java -version`, `mvn -version`
-3. Move to respective git branch: "testng-automate" for web, "testng-appium-app" for native apps

 ### Setup
 1. Clone the repository